minio/docs/source/reference/minio-mc.rst

    C:\Users\[username]\mc\certs\ # certificates
    C:\Users\[username]\mc\certs\CAs\ # Certificate Authorities

-When creating a new :ref:`alias <minio-mc-alias>`, the MinIO Client prompts the user whether to accept the deployment's certificates.
+When creating a new :ref:`alias <minio-mc-alias>`, the MinIO Client fetches the peer certificate, computes the public key fingerprint, and asks the user whether to accept the deployment's certificate.
-If you decide to trust the certificate, the MinIO Client adds the certificate to the above paths.
+If you decide to trust the certificate, the MinIO Client adds the certificate to the certificate authority path listed above.

 .. note::

-   In testing environments, you can bypass the certificate check for selected mc commands by passing the ``--insecure`` flag.
+   In testing environments, you can bypass the certificate check for selected MinIO Client commands by passing the ``--insecure`` flag.

 .. _minio-mc-global-options: